dyang21/dyang21.github.io/_pages/about.md

 I have a keen interest in both system administration and software development, with hands-on experience in VMWare vSphere, Docker, Kubernetes, Linux, Kafka, and Jenkins.

-My passion lies in the intersection of system administration and software development, where I believe the best IT professionals lie.
+My passion lies in the intersection of system administration and software development.
+I believe in leveraging both domains to enhance productivity in the Technical landscape.

 🛠️ **Professional Experience:**